-When you’re experiencing symptoms of spinal narrowing, having a night out with friends or a loved one can still be a fun activity.
+Spinal narrowing happens when the spinal canal is too small and narrows, leading to pressure on the spinal cord and nerves.
+When you’re experiencing symptoms of spinal narrowing, such as back pain, numbness, tingling and weakness, having a night out with friends or a loved one can still be a fun activity.
 All it takes is a little planning.
-Although your activity level should be based on the severity of your condition, there are some general steps you can take to reduce discomfort and prolong the time you can spend out enjoying the company of your friends and family.
+Although your activity level should be based on the severity of your condition, read the following article to learn about the steps you can take to reduce discomfort and prolong the time you can spend out enjoying the company of your friends and family.

 Some things you can do to reduce aggravation of your spinal narrowing symptoms during a night out include:

-- If you’re going to a restaurant, look up their website and make reservations ahead of time so you don’t have to stand and wait.
-Restaurants that don’t offer reservations will often do “call ahead” seating, so you can put your name on the list before you get there and reduce the wait time.
+- Reserve your table ahead of time.
+If you’re going to a restaurant, look up their website and make reservations ahead of time so you don’t have to stand and wait.
+Restaurants that don’t offer reservations will often do call-ahead seating, so you can put your name on the list before you get there and reduce the wait time.

-- Whatever you do for the evening, look for easily accessible seating.
+- Look for easily accessible seating.
 If you use a walker or wheelchair, let the restaurant know ahead of time and request a table rather than a booth.
 If you’re going to the movies, look for an aisle seat to allow easy access, and don’t show up too early to avoid having to get up and down to allow other patrons to get into the middle seats.

 - Pace yourself.
 Don’t plan an evening full of non-stop events; give yourself time to sit and rest between activities so you can fully enjoy the whole night.

 For more tips on living with spinal narrowing symptoms and how to avoid exacerbating them when you go out, consult with your doctor.
 He or she may recommend undergoing a conservative treatment regimen consisting of anti-inflammatories, pain medications, physical therapy, chiropractic care and cortisone injections.